 It all started, of course, with A New Hope, when General Jan Dodonna said it to his brave Rebel troops just before the Battle of Yavin.
 Han Solo then somewhat surprisingly said it to Luke shortly after Dodonna, just before Luke flew off to tackle the Death Star.
 Given Han had questioned the value of “hokey religion,” he used it as a sign of friendship and genuine goodwill to Luke – and we know how that all ended up…

-In George Lucas's first draft of Star Wars, the concept of the Force was not fully formed, a character that never made it into the final version of the film called King Kayos, said the blessing “May the Force of Others be with you all”.
+In George Lucas' first draft of Star Wars, the concept of the Force was not fully formed.
+A character that never made it into the final version of the film called King Kayos said the blessing “May the Force of others be with you all.”

 There was a lengthy development of the concept before it became what we know it to be today.

 Amusingly, Obi-Wan Kenobi is sometimes credited with using the phrase first, but here are the quotes for when he uses it:

 “Remember, the Force will be with you always.”

 There are plenty of other phrases when the Force is used too.
 But what is it based on?

 The Force is mentioned several times in the Star Wars movies but there are three main ways that this phrase we are talking about you is said: